codeturtle00/bird-strike-data-visualization/README.md

 ## Dataset Selection

-During the initial meeting we decided to work with Airplane datasets, since all of us had interest in it.
-We have generated the following dataset ideas:
+During the initial meeting we decided to work with aviation datasets, since all of us had interest in it.
+We used the following criteria for dataset evaluation:
+* Contains enough data
+* Not overused
+* Correct and representative
+* On the topic of aviation

+Below is the list of datasets we found and used the above criteria against:

 https://www.kaggle.com/datasets/thedevastator/airplane-crashes-and-fatalities
 https://www.kaggle.com/datasets/saurograndi/airplane-crashes-since-1908